barnesheaton/stryd-code-challenge/README.md

 ```

 ### Searching
-To search I frist get the keywords from the text input
+To search I first get the keywords from the text input
 ```
 const keywords = this.state.value.replace(/ /, "").split(",");
 ```